-I recently wrote about the challenges of caring for your elderly parents while they still live at home and just recently this has become a little more important to us due to the fact that Mum has had rather a patchy year of it so far, health wise.
+Caring for elderly relatives isn’t always easy and I recently wrote about the challenges of caring for your elderly parents while they still live at home.
+Just recently this has become a little more important to us due to the fact that Mum has had rather a patchy year of it so far, health-wise.

 But I am increasingly aware that, for them to live at home in comfort and safety, we will eventually have to make some changes to their house.